 More examples available.

-Although few plants depend on wet woodland, many species thrive there including marsh marigold, opposite-leaved golden saxifrage, ferns, sedges, rushes, mosses and liverworts.
+Although few plants depend on wet woodland, many species thrive there including Marsh Marigold, Opposite-leaved Golden Saxifrage, Yellow Flag Iris, ferns, sedges, rushes, reeds, mosses and liverworts.

-A full range of wildlife species supported by wet woodland requires structural diversity with open wet soil, leaf litter, high humidity, older living trees and abundant dead wood.
+A full range of wildlife species supported by Wet Woodland requires structural diversity with open wet soil, sometimes water, leaf litter, high humidity, older living trees and abundant dead wood.
 A mosaic of vegetation adds to the range of species supported.